Minimising impact

 - an alternate method of construction.

-Where options have been exhausted, a detailed salvage excavation will take place involving:
+Where options were exhausted, a detailed salvage excavation took place involving:

 - a controlled and systematic investigation